ChrisDuffley/stationPlaylist/readme.md

 * In add-on settings dialog, the controls used to toggle announcement of scheduled time, listener count, cart name and track name has been moved to a dedicated status announcements dialog (select status announcement button to open this dialog).
 * Added a new setting in add-on settings dialog to let NVDA play beep for different track categories when moving between tracks in playlist viewer.
 * Attempting to open metadata configuration option in add-on settings dialog while quick metadata streaming dialog is open will no longer cause NVDA to do nothing or play an error tone.
 NvDA will now ask you to close metadata streaming dialog before you can open add-on settings.
-* It is no longer required to stay in the playlist viewer window in order to obtain time announcements such as remaining time for the track and broadcaster time.
 * When announcing time such as remaining time for the playing track, hours are also announced.
+Consequently, the hour announcement setting is enabled by default.
+* Pressing SPL Controller, R now causes NVDA to announce remaining time in hours, minutes and seconds (minutes and seconds if this is such a case).
 * In encoders, pressing Control+NVDA+0 will present encoder settings dialog for configuring various options such as stream label, focusing to Studio when connected and so on.
 * In encoders, it is now possible to turn off connection progress tone (configurable from encoder settings dialog).